dmarx/keyframed/README.md

 To create a new Keyframed object, you can pass in a dictionary of data where the keys are time indices and the values are the data at those indices.
 You can also specify a length for the time series, which will set the bounds for indexing.
 If no length is specified, the time series will be unbounded.

+By default, Keyframed objects are unbounded and can be iterated indefinitely.
+However, you can also create a bounded Keyframed object by setting the ~~length~~ `n` parameter when creating the object.

 ```python
 from keyframed import Keyframed